 - 1. Accommodations for Students with Disabilities: any student with a disability may request reasonable accommodations during the disciplinary process.
 This request must be made to the Student Disability Resource Center at least three business days in advance of the hearing.
 If necessary, the Academic Misconduct Hearing Board may postpone the hearing to provide reasonable accommodations. - 2.
-Pre-hearing Information: the charged student, and his or her advisor, will have the right to inspect all information that will be presented against him or her at least 3 business days before the hearing. - 3.
+Pre-hearing Information: the University will make available pre-hearing information, including copies of records that will be presented by the instructor or program director or designated representative of Academic Affairs and the Office of Student Rights and Responsibilities at the hearing.
+The pre-hearing information will be available at least three (3) business days in advance of the hearing at the Office of Student Rights and Responsibilities. - 3.
 Failure to Appear: if a student fails to appear, the hearing will proceed in the student's absence.
-The student may hear and, through the Academic Misconduct Hearing Board, question witnesses who are present at the hearing.

-- 4. Confidentiality: all hearings shall be closed and confidential unless requested by the charged student, in writing, three (3) business days prior to the hearing, and the following conditions are met: (a) all students involved in the hearing consent in writing prior to the hearing, and (b) such request does not conflict with law, Board of Governors or University regulation or policy.
+The student may hear and, through the Academic Misconduct Hearing Board, question witnesses who are present at the hearing. - 4.
+Confidentiality: all hearings shall be closed and confidential unless requested by the charged student, in writing, three (3) business days prior to the hearing, and the following conditions are met: (a) all students involved in the hearing consent in writing prior to the hearing, and (b) such request does not conflict with law, Board of Governors or University regulation or policy.
 The Office of Student Rights and Responsibilities will make the final determination regarding open and closed hearings. - 5.
 Instructor's Participation: The instructor, program director, or designated representative of Academic Affairs bringing charges will have an opportunity to appear before the Academic Misconduct Hearing Board.